realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 * Full access to the entire MonoBehaviour lifecycle for all running services
 * A highly performant cycle, providing up to an 80% speed increase over using traditional MonoBehaviour attached scripts.

-There are many more benefits available to developers utilizing the Service Framework, this are just the highlights.
+There are many more benefits available to developers utilizing the Service Framework, these are just the highlights.
 To learn more, simply start creating your own services and see the benefits in your own projects.

 ## The Service Framework Platform System

-In addition to the rest of the capabilities of the Service Framework, it also implements a powerful and extensible Platform System, this enabled the Service Framework to detect the currently running platform and which platform is currently being targeted by the Editor.
+In addition to the rest of the capabilities of the Service Framework, it also implements a powerful and extensible Platform System, this enables the Service Framework to detect the currently running platform and which platform is currently being targeted by the Editor.

 All the current Unity build platforms are included by default (all targets available in the Build Settings screen), however, additional platforms can be defined within your project or within additional UPM packages that will automatically be picked up and registered (so long as the Editor and your project can see them).

-This then allows you to configure on which platforms your service should run, this is multi-selectable, so you can choose all platforms or just a selection.
+This then allows you to configure on which platforms your services should run, this is multi-selectable, so you can choose all platforms or just a selection.
 You also create "Mock" services and have these only available in the editor if you so wish.

 Check the [Platform System](./06_platform_system.md) section for more information.

 ## Services and SubServices (data providers) - Advanced

-In addition to the core services you can create, it is also possible to create sub-services (also referred as data providers) which are connected to their parent core service.
+In addition to the core services you can create, it is also possible to create sub-services (also referred as service providers) which are connected to their parent core service.
 This enables you to create a "Header" service to accept requests and then provide multiple implementations for that service, usually to support multiple platforms but can also be used as a collection of providers to obtain data from, such as:

 * An asset service that can add providers that connect to google, sketchfab, Azure or wherever you can get assets from, all returned through the main parent service.